Derecho Recovery Resources

 The derecho that swept across Iowa on August 10, 2020 left behind a trail of destruction and has devastated communities across our state.
 While hearing firsthand from Iowans on the ground and assessing the heartbreaking damage sustained by our communities, I have seen folks step up and come together to help their neighbors in need.
 It’s the Iowa way.

-Iowa Governor Kim Reynolds has issued disaster proclamations to mobilize critical resources for over two dozen counties.
+Iowa Governor Kim Reynolds issued disaster proclamations to mobilize critical resources for over two dozen counties.
 This proclamation, includes grant assistance, debris removal services, and other essential supplies.
 At the federal level, I am committed to providing my support and assistance to Iowans as they work to recover from the derecho.

 Please visit the resources listed below for more information on how to receive assistance during this challenging time.
 My staff is also available to provide guidance and assistance, so please do not hesitate to reach out.
-Stay strong, stay safe, and together, we will get through this.

-State Level Programs
+State Level Program Assistance

 The proclamations issued by Governor Kim Reynolds have activated programs to assist Iowans faced with injury, displacement or the loss of personal items.

 The Iowa Individual Assistance Grant Program provides Iowans with aid for home or car repairs, replacement of clothing or food, and temporary housing expenses:

 - Iowans are eligible for grants of up to $5,000 with a household income of up to 200 percent of the federal poverty level, or a maximum annual income of $43,440 for a family of three

 - For additional information, call toll-free 1-877-347-5678.
 To apply, visit the Iowa Department of Human Services website.

 Organizations across the state are providing food assistance to Iowans impacted by the derecho.
 To see an up-to-date list of active food pantries and locations serving hot meals, visit the Iowa.gov website.